segmentio/segment-docs/src/connections/sources/catalog/libraries/server/ruby/quickstart.md

 That will create an instance of `Analytics` that you can use to send data to Segment for your source.

-If you’re using Rails, you can stick that initialization logic in `config/initializers/analytics_ruby.rb` and omit the `require` call.
+If you're using Rails, you can stick that initialization logic in `config/initializers/analytics_ruby.rb` and omit the `require` call.

 **Note**: Our ruby gem makes requests asynchronously, which can sometimes be suboptimal and difficult to debug if you're pairing it with a queuing system like Sidekiq/delayed job/sucker punch/resqueue.
 If you'd prefer to use a gem that makes requests synchronously, you can check out [`simple_segment`](https://github.com/whatthewhat/simple_segment), an API-compatible drop-in replacement for the standard gem that does its work synchronously inline.
 Big thanks to [Mikhail Topolskiy](https://github.com/whatthewhat) for his stewardship of this alternative gem!